oldweb-today/netcapsule/README.md

 * Add support for Memento Link format API, to support archives that use this format (and do not support CDX).

+* Input validation, eg. for Date/Time, URL, etc...

-* Improved documentation
+* Improved documentation.

 * Better abstraction for Docker customization.

 * Additional browsers, list supported browsers, etc...

+* Any VNC configuration optimizations.

 ### LICENSE

-This software is released under the [MPL 2.0](http://www.mozilla.org/MPL/2.0/)
+This software is released under the [MPL 2.0](http://www.mozilla.org/MPL/2.0/).
+Created by Ilya Kreymer, September, 2015.

-with portions under the `./app/static/include/*.js` which are part of the [noVNC](https://github.com/kanaka/noVNC) project, also licensed under [MPL 2.0](http://www.mozilla.org/MPL/2.0/).
-See LICENSE.text for details.
+Portions under the `./app/static/include/*.js` which are part of the [noVNC](https://github.com/kanaka/noVNC) project, also licensed under [MPL 2.0](http://www.mozilla.org/MPL/2.0/).

+See LICENSE.txt for details.